AB5HM

 However, don't let them fool you, since a lot of times, these measurements were taken without a lowpass filter.

-While it is ture that for example the MRFX1K80H from NXP Semiconductors can generate up to 1800W CW with a single device,
+While it is true that for example the MRFX1K80H from NXP Semiconductors can generate up to 1800W CW with a single device,

 we need to keep in mind that an AB (push-pull) design generates strong uneven harmonics: